Nexusoft/NexusMiner/README.md

 Miner for Nexus Hash and Prime channels with Hash channel FPGA support and (optional) CUDA GPU support for both hash and prime.
 Both pool and solo mining is supported.
 Supported hash channel pools are [hashpool](https://hashpool.com/coins/NXS) and [blackminer](https://pool.blackminer.com/).

-## FPGA Support
+## FPGA Support for HASH Channel
-FPGA mining for the hash channel is supported.
+FPGA mining for the HASH channel is supported.
 List of supported [FPGA boards](https://github.com/Nexusoft/NexusMiner/blob/master/docs/fpga_support.md).

 ## Prime Channel
 The miner supports prime mining for CPU and GPU, solo and pool.
 Supported GPUs are Nvidia GTX 1070 or newer.
 RTX 30 series GPUs provide the best profitability on the prime channel.